eProsima/Fast-DDS-docs/docs/advanced.rst

 -------------------------------------

-As a user, you can implement your own quality of service (QoS) restrictions in your application. *eProsima Fast RTPS* comes bundles with a set of examples of how to implement common client-wise QoS settings:
+As a user, you can implement your own quality of service (QoS) restrictions in your application. *eProsima Fast RTPS* comes bundled with a set of examples of how to implement common client-wise QoS settings:

 * Deadline: Rise an alarm when the frequency of message arrival for a topic falls below a certain threshold.
 * Ownership Srength: When multiple data sources come online, filter duplicates by focusing on the higher priority sources.